NeuralEnsemble/NeuroTools/doc/guidelines.rst

 License of contributed code
 ---------------------------

-All of `NeuroTools </trac/NeuroTools/wiki/NeuroTools>`_ in under GPL with the copyright remaining with contributors.
-In practice, since there maybe many contributions to a given module, we have until now just attributed a global `NeuroTools </trac/NeuroTools/wiki/NeuroTools>`_ copyright to all contributors equally.
+All of NeuroTools in under GPL with the copyright remaining with contributors.
+In practice, since there maybe many contributions to a given module, we have until now just attributed a global NeuroTools copyright to all contributors equally.
 It is therefore understood that all copyright holders would need vote to make any licensing changes.
-Please contact existing core developers if you would like to submit code, but have a problem with submitting code to `NeuroTools </trac/NeuroTools/wiki/NeuroTools>`_ under these license terms, or if you would like to be added to the list of `NeuroTools </trac/NeuroTools/wiki/NeuroTools>`_ copyright holders.
+Please contact existing core developers if you would like to submit code, but have a problem with submitting code to NeuroTools under these license terms, or if you would like to be added to the list of NeuroTools copyright holders.

 doc strings
 -----------

-Here are described some guidelines for formatting and content of Python "doc strings" in `NeuroTools </trac/NeuroTools/wiki/NeuroTools>`_
+Here are described some guidelines for formatting and content of Python "doc strings" in NeuroTools

 Function doc strings
 ~~~~~~~~~~~~~~~~~~~~